dev-labs-bg/walk-detector/README.md

 The project will use the Google sensors API.

-For more questions you can contact me at sstoyanova26@gmail.com :)
+Please feel free to contact me if you have any questions. :)